 Day 1: Program Overview

 The morning session will open with an overview of the program: schedule, instructors, curriculum and assignments.
 Following this, Participants will learn about opportunities and challenges facing utilities and how utility strategy is developed.
-The afternoon session will introduce participants to writing a strategic plan by exploring internal resources and capabilities against an external backdrop of regulation, economic factors, customer preferences, new technology and competitive forces.
+In addition, the morning session will introduce participants to writing a strategic plan by exploring internal resources and capabilities against an external backdrop of regulation, economic factors, customer preferences, new technology and competitive forces.
 This session will provide a foundation for the final assignment that will be due at the end of Week 2.
 In the afternoon session, Participants will learn about public policy: What is public policy, how is public policy set, how does it affect utilities, and how can utilities influence public policy?

 Day 2 and 3: The Utility by the Numbers